Enforcing gig worker rights gets a boost in Biden's budget

 The division's inspectors conduct investigations into whether contract workers have been properly classified and are missing out on the full benefits package such as overtime and minimum wage given to workers classified as employees.

-In late April, Labor Secretary Marty Walsh told Reuters a lot of gig workers in the United States should be classified as “employees” who deserve work benefits, suggesting a shift in policy that is likely to raise costs for companies that depend on contractors such as Uber and Lyft.
+In late April, Labor Secretary Marty Walsh told Reuters a lot of gig workers in the United States should be classified as "employees" who deserve work benefits, suggesting a shift in policy that is likely to raise costs for companies that depend on contractors such as Uber (UBER.N) and Lyft (LYFT.O). read more

 The Wage & Hour Division under previous Democratic presidents has attracted criticism from Republicans and the business community for being overly aggressive with investigations.